Editor’s note: This information hub was last updated on July 2, 2020.

-The Coronavirus (COVID-19) pandemic is creating a lot of fear and uncertainty around the world.
+The Coronavirus (COVID-19) pandemic is creating a lot of uncertainty around the world.
 This is an extremely difficult and challenging time, and millions of businesses are feeling the impact.
 We know that business owners want to do what’s best—for their customers, their staff, and their communities.

 If you have questions or if there is anything we can do to help, get in touch by logging into your Yelp for Business account for Yelp contact details.
 Our customer success and account teams are fully staffed and ready to assist.